 (Cost Per Lead) A lead resulting from the display of the ad such as a sale or registration obtained.

-(Cost Per Milli) From the Latin meaning one thousand.
+(Cost Per Mille) From the Latin meaning one thousand.
 Literally, the amount paid for every 1,000 qualifying impressions served.

-This word refers to the actual images the advertising displays.
+This word refers to the visual components of the ad.